-The following table sets forth the last sale prices per share of Akamai common stock and INTERVU common stock as reported on the Nasdaq National Market on (1) February 4, 2000, the last full trading day prior to the public announcement that Akamai and INTERVU had entered into the merger agreement, and (2) , the most recent practicable date prior to the printing of this proxy statement/prospectus.
+The following table sets forth the last sale prices per share of Akamai common stock and INTERVU common stock as reported on the Nasdaq National Market on (1) February 4, 2000, the last full trading day prior to the public announcement that Akamai and INTERVU had entered into the merger agreement, and (2) March 17, 2000 the most recent practicable date prior to the printing of this proxy statement/prospectus.
 This table also sets forth the equivalent price per share to the last sale price of a share of Akamai common stock on those dates.
-The equivalent price per share is equal to the last sale price of a share of Akamai common stock on that date multiplied by 0.5957, which is the number of shares of Akamai common stock to be issued in the merger in exchange for each share of INTERVU common stock.
+The equivalent price per share is equal to the last sale price of a share of Akamai common stock on each date multiplied by 0.5957, which is the number of shares of Akamai common stock to be issued in the merger in exchange for each share of INTERVU common stock.

-DATE AKAMAI COMMON STOCK EQUIVALENT PER SHARE PRICE February 4, 2000
+DATE AKAMAI COMMON STOCK INTERVU COMMON STOCK EQUIVALENT PER SHARE PRICE February 4, 2000 \$117.00 \$127.63 \$140.41 \$130.42